iotaledger/iota-sdk/documentation/cli/docs/04_step_by_step.md

 ### Mint

-Enter the "main" account, and mint an NFT.
+Enter the "main" account and mint an NFT.
 ```sh title=Input
 ./wallet main